fortuity/origin_restful_authentication/README.markdown

 which takes a schema dump from the development database and uses it to create a test database.
 (If you're modifying the app, you'll need to do that after every migration.)

-Before running RSpec stories or examples, you should change email addresses throughout the RSpec code (or else you may get "mail undelivered" bounce messages).
-Search and replace for "example.com."
+When you run RSpec stories or examples, you may get "mail undelivered" bounce messages unless you change email addresses throughout the RSpec code.
+Search and replace for "rspectest.com."

 To see the RSpec stories: